NYPD officer charged in the death of his 8-year-old son

-The child was allegedly in a garage overnight as temperatures dropped to under 20 degrees (minus 6 Celsius), Suffolk Police Commissioner Geraldine Hart said at a briefing.
+Authorities say the boy died last week after being left in a garage at the couple’s home as temperatures dropped to under 20 degrees (minus 6 Celsius).

-When police arrived the boy’s body temperature was 72 degrees (22 Celsius), Hart said, and Valva was performing CPR, according to Newsday.
+Assistant District Attorney Laura Newcombe said during the arraignment of Valva and Pollina late Friday that audio files recovered from the home recorded the couple discussing the fact that the child was suffering from hypothermia, had been washed with cold water, couldn’t walk and was “face-planting” on the concrete on the morning he was killed.

+According to Newsday, Newcombe said that a recording from Jan.
+17, the morning of the Thomas Valva’s death, began with another child asking: “Why can’t Thomas walk?”

 The child’s mother, Justyna Zubko-Valva, told Newsday that the second-grader was a “loving, happy boy, always looking for adventure, loving playing outside.”